 There are a number of incentives for conservation practices that include stream buffers that are outlined by the Pennsylvania Association of Conservation Districts in a

-DCNR’s Riparian Forest Buffer Grant Program provides financial assistance to identify locations in need of riparian forested buffers and to design, establish, monitor, and maintain those buffers.
+The Department of Conservation and Natural Resources’ Riparian Forest Buffer Grant Program provides financial assistance to identify locations in need of riparian forested buffers and to design, establish, monitor, and maintain those buffers.

-Generally, the wider and more diversely planted the buffer, the more likely it will be to provide positive benefits.
+Generally, the wider and more diversely planted the buffer, the more likely it will be to provide benefits.

 A forest buffer is often described in three zones that have different functions.

-multi-functional riparian forest buffers (PDF) to provide greater flexibility in landowner eligibility; buffer design; width; plant species; and to include the option of planting some income-producing crops in the riparian zone.
+multi-functional riparian forest buffers (PDF) to provide greater flexibility in landowner eligibility, buffer design, width, and plant species; and to include the option of planting some income-producing crops in the riparian zone.

-In buffers, it’s a good idea to consider native plants, avoid invasive species, and include a mix of deciduous and evergreen trees.
+planting native plants, avoid invasive species, and include a mix of deciduous and evergreen trees.